Emerging jet probes of strongly interacting dark sectors: Conclusions and Outlook

 \subsection{Acknowledgements}

 We would like to thank Juliette Alimena, Nishita Desai, Alberto Escalante del Valle, Simon Knapen, Emmanuel Francois Perez and Pedro Schawaller for useful discussions, and Baibhab Pattnaik for a careful reading of the manuscript.
 We are indebted to the authors of the CMS emerging jet analysis: Alberto Belloni, Yi-Mu Chen, Sarah Eno and Long Wang for their patience to answer our questions about technical details in their study.
 JC and JZ are supported by the {\it Generalitat Valenciana} (Spain) through the {\it plan GenT} program (CIDEGENT/2019/068), by the Spanish Government (Agencia Estatal de Investigación) and ERDF funds from European Commission (MCIN/AEI/10.13039/501100011033, Grant No. PID2020-114473GB-I00).
+JC is also supported by the {\it Generalitat Valenciana} (Spain) through the {\it plan GenT} program (CIDEGENT/2019/068) and (CIDEGENT/2018/014).